verhovsky/books-futures-explained/src/6_future_example.md

 >is pretty normal), our `Task` in would instead be a special `TcpStream` which
 >registers interest with the global `Reactor` and no reference is needed.

-We can call this kind of `Future` a "leaf Future`, since it's some operation we'll actually wait on and that we can chain operations on which are performed once the leaf future is ready.
+We can call this kind of `Future` a "leaf Future", since it's some operation we'll actually wait on and that we can chain operations on which are performed once the leaf future is ready.